Mental Health Facilities Buckhannon, WV

 United Summit Center - 24.5 miles from Buckhannon, WV

 United Summit Center is a mental health facility in Bridgeport, WV, located at 120 Medical Park Drive, Suite 401, in the 26330 zip code.
 United Summit Center provides outpatient treatment and telemedicine/telehealth.
-United Summit Center provides psychotropic medication, group therapy and cognitive behavioral therapy to adults, children / adolescents and seniors 65 or older.
-United Summit Center also supports LGBT and people requiring dual diagnosis treatment.
-Some other services available at United Summit Center include suicide prevention services, education services and case management.
+United Summit Center provides behavior modification, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, children / adolescents and young adults.
+United Summit Center also supports people requiring dual diagnosis treatment and LGBT.
+Some other services available at United Summit Center include education services, suicide prevention services and court-ordered outpatient treatment.

 Learn More